notepad-plus-plus/wingup/curl/docs/INSTALL-CMAKE.md

 # Migrating from winbuild builds

 We recommend CMake to build curl with MSVC.
-The winbuild build method is deprecated and may be dropped in a future release.
+The winbuild build system is deprecated and is going to be removed in September 2025 in favor of the CMake build system.

 In CMake you can customize the path of dependencies by passing the absolute header path and the full path of the library via `*_INCLUDE_DIR` and